IndigoTeddy13/FastAPI_FullStack_v1/README.md

 # TestingFastAPIv1
 My first fullstack app with FastAPI as a backend.
-Two frontends (NGINX for HTML/CSS/JS, and Svelte).
+Two frontends (NGINX for HTML/CSS/JS, and a JS frontend framework).
 MongoDB as a database.
 Dockerized.

+Currently WIP.

 ## Tech Stack
-* Backend: FastAPI
+* Backend: FastAPI (an asynchronous REST framework for Python running on Uvicorn)
-* Frontend 1: NGINX (serve HTML, CSS, and JS)
+* Frontend 1: NGINX (serves prebuilt HTML, CSS, and JS)
 * Frontend 2: Svelte (or maybe React, not sure yet)
 * Database: MongoDB
-* Reverse-Proxy (might remove this if I don't need it): Traefik
+* Reverse-Proxy via NGINX
 * Runtime Environment: Docker

 ## Dockerization